zpg6/pingg/README.md

      alt="pingg"
      style="float: center;" />

 A group project for CS1530 Software Engineering at the University of Pittsburgh.
 Our objective is to design a web-based information system for social networking using component-based programming.
+Our written submissions are available in the **[Submission Documents](https://github.com/zpg6/pingg/tree/master/SubmissionDocuments)** directory.

 DEMO: **[https://pingg.tech](https://pingg.tech)**